-The Academy was approved for operation under a contract with its sponsor, Ohio Council of Community Schools, for a period of five academic years commencing July of 2013.
+The Academy was approved for operation under a contract with St. Aloysius Orphanage (the Sponsor) for a period of five academic years commencing July 1, 2005.
+Subsequent to June 2010, the contract has been extended for additional terms through June 30, 2023 and again through June 30, 2026.
 As part of this contract, the Sponsor is entitled to 3% of the total state foundation funds.
-Total amount due and paid for fiscal year 2024 was \$86,281.
+Total amount due and paid for fiscal year 2024 was \$156,199.